archwisp/VeilidServerBuilderDockerImage/README.md

-# Veilid Server Build Docker Image
+# Veilid Server Docker
-This project builds a Docker image based on Ubuntu 23.04 that compiles `veiled-server` from source.
+This project builds a Docker image based on Ubuntu 24.04 that compiles `veiled-server` from source.
 Building the image takes about 5-6 minutes on an M1 Mac.

 Once the image is built, numerous servers can be instantly started in their own containers.
 I created this as a way to easily test multiple Veilid Server nodes from one machine.